Count Five: History

-The band was founded in 1964 by lead guitarist John "Mouse" Michalski (born 1948, Cleveland, Ohio) and bassist Roy Chaney (born 1948, Indianapolis, Indiana).
-The two were friends at Pioneer High School, who had previously played in several short-lived bands, most notably a surf rock group named the Citations.
+The band was founded in 1964 by lead guitarist John "Mouse" Michalski and bassist Roy Chaney.
+The two, who were friends at Pioneer High School, had previously played in several short-lived bands, most notably a surf rock group named the Citations.
 As the British Invasion's influence took effect, the band changed in musical direction.
 After going by the name the Squires for a short time, along with several line-up changes, the Count Five was born.
-John "Sean" Byrne (1947–2008, born Dublin, Ireland) played rhythm guitar and performed lead vocals; Kenn Ellner played tambourine and harmonica, while sharing lead vocals; and Craig "Butch" Atkinson (1947–1998, born San Jose, California) played drums.
+John "Sean" Byrne played rhythm guitar and performed lead vocals; Kenn Ellner played tambourine and harmonica, while sharing lead vocals; and Craig "Butch" Atkinson played drums.
 The Count Five were recognizable for their habit of wearing Count Dracula–style capes when playing live.

 "Psychotic Reaction", an acknowledged cornerstone of garage rock, was initially devised by Byrne, with the group refining it and turning it into the highlight of their live sets.
 The song was influenced by the style of contemporary musicians such as the Standells and the Yardbirds.
-The band was rejected by several record labels before they got signed to the Los Angeles–based Double Shot Records.
+The band was rejected by several record labels before they got signed to the Los Angeles-based Double Shot Records.
 "Psychotic Reaction" was released as a single, peaking at number five in the U.S. charts in late 1966, and it became the title track to their only studio album in 1966.
 The band enjoyed limited success afterwards before breaking up in 1969.

 Count Five reunited in April 1987 when they performed a concert at One Step Beyond nightclub in Santa Clara, California.
-This was released as Psychotic Reunion LIVE!.
+This was released as Psychotic Reunion LIVE!